-1 survivor found from Thai navy ship that sank Sunday
+Survivor found from Thai navy ship that sank Sunday

 Survivors interviewed by Thai television said there were not enough life jackets because the ship was carrying guests in addition to its normal crew, which the navy website said was 87 sailors and officers.

-Navy Commander Cherngchai confirmed that was true in comments to PPTV television.
+Navy Commander Cherngchai said about 30 people from the Marine Corps and Air and Coastal Defense Command were aboard the ship, resulting in the shortage of life jackets.
+He said 18 people without life jackets had been rescued.

-“This operation, they added staff from the Marine Corps and Air and Coastal Defense Command, about 30 people.
-This is why I think there were not enough life jackets,” he said.
+Cherngchai said all aspects of the sinking and the provision of life jackets will be investigated.

-A video of Vice Adm.
-Pichai speaking Tuesday at one of the rescue centers showed him confronted by a woman who said she was the mother of one of the missing sailors.
+Earlier Tuesday, Vice Admiral Pichai was confronted at one of the rescue centers by a woman who said she was the mother of one of the missing sailors.